 Age is one factor that helps us to predict and understand different types of life experiences.
 Some of these relationships are obvious.
 For instance, entry into the workforce typically occurs between the ages of 18 and 25.
 There are also connections between age and people's assessment of different aspects of their lives, such as life satisfaction.
 Information about age can provide insights into some of the interests and supports needed by people.
-For example, states with large percentages of people between the ages of 25-34 are likely to find differences in the demands for specific types of services than those states with high percentages of people over the age of 75.
+For example, states with large percentages of people between the ages of 25-34 are likely to find differences in the demands for specific types of services than those states with high percentages of people over the age of 75 years.

-The median age in New Hampshire, 39.3, is higher than the median age of the nation, 36.4.
+The median age in Illinois, 35.7, is slightly lower than the median age of the nation, 36.4.